eventespresso/calendar-plus/README.txt

 == Description ==
 Create and manage a stunning event calendar on your WordPress site with Calendar+.
 Customize colors, text, views (month/day/week/list/agenda), and date formats—all fully optimized for mobile.

-Calendar+ is brought to you by the makers of [Event Espresso](https://eventespresso.com) and [Event Smart](https://eventsmart.com). <strong>To enter event details like venues, categories, and featured images, you’ll need [Event Espresso Decaf](https://wordpress.org/plugins/event-espresso-decaf).
+Calendar+ is brought to you by the makers of [Event Espresso](https://eventespresso.com) and [Event Smart](https://eventsmart.com). <strong>To create tickets, registrations, accept payments, and more use [Event Espresso Decaf](https://wordpress.org/plugins/event-espresso-decaf) or [Event Espresso Regular](https://eventespresso.com).

 Calendar+ with Event Espresso Decaf offers powerful features that other plugins charge for, making it an ideal solution for event organizers—whether you need a simple event calendar or a growing event schedule.